jloriso/cs330/readme.md

 Here is the original assignment:
 (http://cs.iit.edu/~virgil/cs330/mail.fall2022/pa.html).

 This code implements a FSM that has 2 states.
-It unlocks when the digit 1 is in the input and locks when the digit is 4.
+It unlocks when the pin is inputted with the digit 1 following and locks when the last digit is 4.
+The pin is 20489(1 or 4)
+The device is automatically set to lock on initial boot.

 The program discards any other inputs whether it be alphabet characters or special characters.